atingupta2005/DBT-Snowflake-Data-Engineering-Bootcamp/labs/day10/README.md

 ## Part A — Built-in model tests

-We are going to test **models**, not sources.

-These tests protect the transformed tables people actually query.
+### What model tests are (simple example)

+A model test is a rule applied to a *transformed* table.

+Example:

+* `dim_customers.customer_id` must be unique

+If it is not unique, your dimension is no longer one row per customer.

+That causes duplicates when you join facts to dimensions.

-### A1) Create a model test YAML file (copy/paste)
+### A1) Create a marts tests file (copy/paste)

-Create this file:
+Create:

 ```bash
 nano models/marts/_marts_tests.yml
 ```

-Paste this content exactly.

-This assumes you built these models on Day 08:

-* `dim_customers`
-* `fct_orders`

-If your model names differ, stop and fix the names in the YAML before running tests.
+Paste:

 ```yml
 version: 2